 BIO

-My current work is on the deforestation of the Amazon rainforest, the largest tropical rainforest in the world, nowadays at risk of becoming a savanna. and a carbon dioxide emitter.The deforestation is affecting the lives of the indigenous communities who inhabit it and is changing the climate of the planet.
-The policies of the president of Brazil, Jair Bolsonaro, have embolded loggers, farmers, cattle ranchers, and miners to strip and burn protected and unprotected indigenous land in the Amazon.
+My current work is on the deforestation of the Amazon rainforest, the largest tropical rainforest in the world, nowadays at risk of becoming a savanna and a carbon dioxide emitter.The deforestation is affecting the lives of the indigenous communities, like the Mura people, who inhabit it and is changing the climate of the planet.
+The policies of the former president of Brazil, Jair Bolsonaro, emboldened loggers, farmers, cattle ranchers, and miners to strip and burn unprotected indigenous land in the Amazon.
+In 2022,I extended my investigation to the Nukak Indigenous people, the oldest tribe living in the Colombian Amazon Rainforest, who have been restoring the Rainforest.These two communities area ancestral indigenous communities who have been fighting deforestation from colonial times to present.

 ESX/COCA, my previous work, is an ethno-educational photographic project that seeks to deconstruct colonial and postcolonial visual narrative of the coca plant through a series of portraits taken at the Wasak Kweswesx School in the Nasa indigenous reservation of Toribio, Cauca, Colombia.
 There, children are educated in the Yuwe language and in the rites of the coca plant.
 ESX, which means COCA in Yuwe, aims to educate the public on the sacred nature of the coca leaf and its uses through the experience of the school.